santiagosoares80/spts_netcalc/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the license.txt file for details